 Instructions

-- Meanwhile, whisk dry ingredients, including lemon zest, together in a bowl.
+- Whisk dry ingredients, including lemon zest, together in a bowl.
 Set aside.

-- Add room temperature eggs and vanilla to buttermilk and poppyseed mixture.
+- Whisk room-temperature egg into the buttermilk and poppyseed mixture along with the sugar.
 Slowly drizzle in melted butter, whisking well until thoroughly combined.

 - Pour liquid ingredients into dry ingredients and gently fold together with a spatula just until combined.
-Do not over mix.
+Some lumps are okay.
+Do not overmix.

-- Cover muffin batter and let rest 30-60 minutes.
+- Cover muffin batter and let rest for 30-60 minutes.

-- Bake for 13-15 minutes at 400°F. The muffins will not brown on top, but a toothpick inserted should come out clean (as long as you don't piece a blueberry).
+- Bake mini muffins for 13-15 minutes at 400°F. The muffins will not brown much on top, but a toothpick inserted should come out clean (as long as you don't piece a blueberry).

 - Let cool in muffin tin 5-10 minutes, then remove to a rack to finish cooling completely.